Trail Mix: The Noosa Hike Network You Haven’t Heard Of

 - For an extra challenge, start from the township of Cooran rather than the lookout.

 If you’d like to stay a while longer in Kin Kin, take in the Countryside Loop, a four-hour walk through mango farms and rolling green hills.
-Start at Kin Kin sports grounds, conveniently located opposite the general store so you can stock up and pack a picnic which celebrates local produce.
+Start at Kin Kin sports grounds, conveniently located opposite the general store.
+Stock up and pack a picnic that celebrates the amazing local produce.

 Have a leisurely lunch at either Sheppersons Park or Gradys Park (depending on which loop direction you’ve chosen).
-Wave to the friendly dairy cows and goats as you go, and there’s plenty of bird life so pack the binoculars.
+Then wave to the friendly dairy cows and goats as you go.

 Note: Before attempting any of these trails, obtain a copy of the Noosa Trail Network brochure from a Sunshine Coast Visitor Information Centre.